philwlowder/philwlowder/README.md

 I live in Albemarle, NC.
 I first became interested in computing in the late 1970s.
 I recall seeing some early Apple computers at Columbia State Community College.
-Students were working on terminals attached to a mainframe.
+Students such as I were working on terminals attached to a mainframe.

-I took a few classes and a few more at Central Carolina Technical College.
+I took a few more classes at Central Carolina Technical College.
 Students were working on terminals attached to DEC PDP-11.
 I enjoyed a course in BASIC programming far more than any of the other courses.
 Only when I had my own pc in 1988 did computers become less of a mystery.
-I was able to usderstand the file sturcture and MS-DOS.
+I was able to understand the file sturcture and MS-DOS.

 ## https://infobucket.com